 The purpose of this discharge is to protect the birth canal from infections and maintain a healthy balance of good bacteria and flora in the vagina.
-Sometimes, the discharge may be slightly brown or pink – this is normal as long as you are not bleeding aside from the occasional vaginal spotting.
+Sometimes, the discharge may be slightly brown or pink – this is normal as long as you are not bleeding.

 Below are the types of vaginal discharge that you are likely to see during the various stages of pregnancy:

 You will notice normal or minimal vaginal discharge similar to what you are used to.
 In some cases, there might be no discharge at all.